 Each of the 11 rooms is named for a different sugar plantation, like "Mon Bijou" (my exquisite trinket) or Lower Love, and all are comfortable, luxurious, airy with an old-world atmosphere the likes of which cannot be simply manufactured; it comes only with time and a deep abiding love and a sense of place that dates back to Danish times.

 Beyond the inn lies the colonial town of Christiansted, another source of fond memories for me.
 Known for its National Historic Site - a seven-acre park centered on the town wharf with five historic structures to explore - Christiansted’s shady, 18th-century arcades offer a portal to a more genteel time, a time when the lore of sea ruled over these three tiny islands.
 Today, rollicking days are part of history and the arcades, once filled with alehouses and other not-so-alluring establishments, are studded with tiny shops filled with artwork, hand-crafted jewelry, and tropical treasures.

 Small cafes and restaurants offer eating choices from the St. Croix version of fast food to world-class cuisines.

 Outside the city limits of Christiansted, St. Croix, the largest of the United States Virgin Islands – some 28 miles long and seven miles wide – the wild world of the great outdoor adventure awaits: world-class water sports, golf courses, white powder beaches, and remarkable plantation ruins to explore.
 Those little sugar mills are so photogenic; they even managed to get of them working again.

 There are, of course, quite a few other fine resorts in St. Croix.
-Here are a few of my favorites:
+Here are a few of our favorites:

 - King Christian Hotel